Dr. Ding Guoping

 Surgical Time

-Short: Typically completed in just over 10 minutes by Dr. Ding.
+Short duration: Typically completes in just over 10 minutes under Dr. Ding's expertise.

 6